NERC-CEH/datalab/code/provision/terraform/README.md

 ### Improvements

-* Script the configuration of the bastion `/etc/hosts` file.
-* Improve the dynamic inventory to handle both public and private servers removing the need to tweak the hosts file.
 * Use a remote store for `.tfstate` files to allow multiple users to work on this.
 * Script the process to remove the need to run multiple commands.
+* Improve the dynamic inventory to handle both public and private servers removing the need to tweak the hosts file - probably not needed as hosts files suffice.

 ## Note on Dynamic Inventory